chethanmandya/SOLID-Principles/README.md

 3. And last but not the least, New derived classes just extend without replacing the functionality of old classes

-In the previous session as part of the Open closed Principle implementation we have created different employee classes to calculate bonus of the employee.
+To illustrate LSP, we have created different employee classes to calculate bonus of the employee.
 From the employee perspective we have implemented the Open closed principle.

-Now if you take a look at the main program, we have created Employee objects which consists of both permanent and contract employee.
+In the main program, we have created Employee objects which consists of both permanent and contract employee.

 If you take a closer look at this program the Derived types which are Permanent and TemporaryEmployee have completely substituted the base type employee class.

 So, based on the Liskov substitution principle we have achieved LSP by ensuring that Derived types are completely substitutable for their base types.

-Also, notice the main program, without using the subtypes we are calculating the bonus of the employee from the base class type itself.
+Also, notice in the main program, without using the subtypes we are calculating the bonus of the employee from the base class type itself.
 Hence, we are satisfying the Liskov substitution principle.

 That means along with the Open Closed Principle we have partially implemented the LSP.